tomduck/pandoc-tablenos/README.md

     meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.

-For all other formats the numbers and clever references are hand-coded into the output.
+For all other formats the numbers and clever references are hard-coded into the output.

 Links are constructed for html and pdf output.